dikortis/LetsTalkETC/Episodes/Episode_14.md

-# Let's Talk ETC!
-(Ethereum Classic) #14 - Joel Dietz - Distributed Governance & More.
+# Let's Talk ETC: Joel Dietz - Distributed Governance & More.
 Carlo Vicari:
 hi everybody thank you for tuning into let's talk ET c i'm your host karlovy